Back

 Following this, Mengisti Berihu will offer a deep dive into the role of explainability in livestock-oriented AI systems.
 Her presentation will examine why transparency matters for farmer trust and decision-making, and how explainable models can support safer, more effective livestock advisory and management tools.

-The session will be moderated by Ram Kiran Dhulipala (ILRI), who will reflect on these themes from the perspective of CGIAR’s Digital Transformation Initiative and his work advancing digital innovation across livestock and mixed farming systems.
+Ram Kiran Dhulipala (ILRI) will be our discussant, leading reflection on these themes from the perspective of CGIAR’s Digital Transformation Initiative and his work advancing digital innovation across livestock and mixed farming systems.

 Together, the speakers will explore how to design AI systems that align with farmer realities, respect local knowledge, and enable responsible, trusted adoption in livestock systems.